Pedestrian Accident Attorney Explains What To Do If Hit By A Car

-If you are not critically injured and you have a smart phone, take photos of the accident scene.
+If you are not critically injured and you have a smart phone, take photos of the scene.
 Include photos of all vehicles involved, license plate, and any landmarks such as street signs.
 Also take photographs of everyone who is present at the scene or, at the very least, take a photo of their driver's license.

 Write it down

 Record important details including names, phone numbers, street names, addresses, and so forth.
 Make sure you save this information in a secure place for access later if needed.

 Get legal advice as soon as possible.
 An attorney can review the details of your case and take quick action to gather important evidence.

 Drivers involved in a pedestrian accident often don't accept responsibility for what happened.
 And insurance companies are self-motivated and will frequently offer to pay you as little as possible.
 They may even make you a settlement offer soon after your accident, before you can even appreciate the full nature and extent of your injuries and required medical treatment.
 They are hoping you'll accept their lowball offer and go way.
 But such offers often fall far short of covering the damages to which you are legally entitled.

 Attorney Colin Scott can investigate your accident to find out what really happened.
 When insurance companies see he is prepared to fight for you in court, they may offer you a settlement.
 But Colin is not interested in resolving a case quickly unless that settlement meets your needs.
 Our clients make the final decision whether to accept or reject a settlement offer.